-Caruth Auditorium, a beautiful concert hall at the heart of Southern Methodist University’s Meadows School of the Arts, is enjoying the benefits of a new stage lighting upgrade from Vari-Lite and Strand.
+Caruth Auditorium, a beautiful concert hall at the heart of Southern Methodist University’s Meadows School of the Arts, is enjoying the benefits of a new stage lighting upgrade from Vari-Lite.
 The system, which includes power-saving LED technology and a flexible power and control solution, was specified by leading theater planning consultancy Schuler Shook and installed by Batts Audio, Video, and Lighting.

 The 490-seat venue hosts recitals and symphonic and choral concerts, as well as serving as a teaching space.
 It is also home to the grand C.B.
 Fisk Opus 101 pipe organ, which forms an ornate backdrop to the performance area.